jenniferawesomecoder/Quotes-React-Redux/client/README.md

 Install required dependencies

 Clone, install, and start the Rails API server.
-Follow instructions detailed in the README of the link above.

 Start your React server